warlof/seat/.github/ISSUE_TEMPLATE/feature_request.md

  - [ ] Mockup has been provided
  - [ ] Process has been descriped
  - [ ] Alternatives has been identified
- - [ ] Acceptance criterias has been filled.
+ - [ ] Acceptance criterias has been filled